StanfordDataCompressionClass/notes/src/scl_tutorial/exercise.md

     **Solution**

-   One way of implementing a `universal_interger_coder` by utilizing the `universal_uint_coder` coder is by doing a mapping of negative integers to positive integers.
+   One way of implementing a `universal_integer_coder` by utilizing the `universal_uint_coder` coder is by doing a mapping of negative integers to positive integers.
 There are multiple possible way to do so and we accept all of them as a solution.
 One simple way to do the same is by mapping negative integers to positive integers in a zig-zag fashion as follows:

    ```
     0 -> 0